miriammenzel/PLImig/README.md

 transmittance value.
 Therefore we use the curvature formula again to estimate a point which contains more finer fibers without including too much to the gray matter.
 Our range will be limited by the next peak starting from `I_rmax`.
 If not enough values are present to calculate $`\kappa`$ then `I_rmax` will be used as our value.

+### Additional considerations for the algorithm
+To ensure that our resulting thresholding parameters are not influenced by small interferences or more than one peak, we change the algorithm a bit.

+We start using a histogram of only 64 bins to get a first estimation our thresholding parameters.
+In each following iteration we increase the number of bins by a factor of 2 up to 256 bins.
+In each iteration we take the last estimation and choose a interval around the last estimation for our current one.
+This ensures that we do not end in a small dip which becomes visible with higher bin counts.

+In addition if there's more than one peak in our interval, we start at the last peak.
+This is chosen because there might be a  background peak resulting in erroneous parameters.

+To ensure that our parameters aren't influenced by the background, we implement a last quality improvement.
+We will calculate `I_upper` as our first parameter.
+As `I_upper` is our only parameter which separates the tissue from our background, we can use this value to mask the tissue and evaluate all other parameters only with the tissue.
+This helps with an invalid calculation of `r_thres` for example just because too many background pixels resulted in an invalud background peak.

 ### White mask
 After generating all of our parameters we can finally build our masks which separate the white and gray matter.